 The specific factors that the Bureau looks at pursuant to section 93 are briefly summarised below.

-The Bureau will examine the presence and viability of foreign competition to determine whether they are likely to counter increased market power of the merged entity.
+The Bureau will examine the presence and viability of foreign competition to determine whether it is likely to counter increased market power of the merged entity.

 The Bureau will consider whether one of the merging entities would fail if the merger were not to occur.
 A firm is considered to be failing if it is or is likely to become insolvent, to initiate voluntary bankruptcy proceedings or to be petitioned into bankruptcy or receivership.
-16 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.
+During the covid-19 pandemic, the Bureau issued general guidance on the types of information that are most relevant for a timely and efficient analysis of a failing firm.15 It stated that probable business failure does not provide a defence for a merger that is likely to prevent or lessen competition substantially.
+Rather, the loss of the actual or future competitive influence of a failing firm is not attributed to the merger if imminent failure is probable and, in the absence of a merger, the assets of the firm are likely to exit the relevant market because no competitive alternatives exist.16 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.
 17

 Barriers to entry